 E.J.
 Wallace brings a deep passion for social justice and community engagement to the SCAN team, fueled by his family and faith.
-He began his interest in advocacy and community organizing at Drake University, where he studied Sociology and volunteered with various community based organizations.
+He began his interest in advocacy and community organizing at Drake University in Des Moines, where he studied Sociology and volunteered with various community based organizations.

-From 2010 to 2014, E.J. was a community organizer with the hotel workers union, UNITE HERE! in Honolulu, Hawaii.
-In this role, he learned the value of empowering people to use their collective voices to make positive, lasting change that benefited their entire community.
+From 2010 to 2014, E.J. was a community organizer with the hotel workers union, UNITE HERE! in Honolulu, Hawai’i.
+In this role, he worked with hotel workers and community allies to use their collective voices to make positive, lasting change that benefited their entire community.

-E.J. is an Iowa native and a father of an amazing 3-year-old.
-He is excited to work in his home state, mobilizing Iowans to hold policy makers accountable to children and families.
+E.J. is an Iowa native, and is excited to work in his home state, mobilizing Iowans to hold policy makers accountable to children and families.